ezsystems/ezplatform/README.md

 eZ Platform aims to be **fully content compatible** with eZ Publish 5.x, meaning that the content in these versions of the CMS can be upgraded using
 [online documentation](https://doc.ezplatform.com/en/latest/migrating/migrating_from_ez_publish_platform/) to eZ Platform.

 Unlike eZ Publish Platform 5.x, eZ Platform does not ship with eZ Publish Legacy (4.x).
-But this is available by optional installing [LegacyBridge](https://github.com/ezsystems/LegacyBridge/releases/) to allow eZ Platform and eZ Publish Legacy to run together, this is only recommended for migration use cases and not for new installations.

 ## COPYRIGHT
 Copyright (C) 1999-2020 eZ Systems AS.
 All rights reserved.